Shadikul-Islam/Linux-Based-Projects/Web Scrapping & Count a Given Text Using Bash Script/Documentation.md

 2. Wirte ```./ScriptName.sh``` and press **Enter**.
 3. Provide the URL.
 You have to provide the full URL like this: https://www.lipsum.com/ and press **Enter**.
 4. Provide the text that you want to search and press **Enter**.
 5. Now the script will download all the HTML and text then convert it into plain text and store it into a local drive as a .txt file.
-Then search the given text.
+Then it will search the given text.
 Finally, it will show the total counted text number as result.
 <br> <br> <img src= "https://github.com/Shadikul-Islam/Linux-Based-Projects/blob/master/Web%20Scrapping%20%26%20Count%20a%20Given%20Text%20Using%20Bash%20Script/Images/Image-1.png" alt="Script Output"> <br><br>

 #### :diamond_shape_with_a_dot_inside: &nbsp;That’s it.
 We have learned How to Fetch All Data From Any Webpage & Save it as a Text File then Search & Count a Given Text Using Bash Scripting. :diamond_shape_with_a_dot_inside: &nbsp;